 About a 10-minute walk from the terminal is an area known as the Small Boat Harbor, where you can find ample shopping and dining opportunities.
 There are various sit-down restaurants, cafes, markets and souvenir shops around Small Boat Harbor.
 There are also hotels and popular tourist attractions in this area.

 Many Alaska cruise tours include a train ride to the Seward cruise terminal.
 If you want to take a train yourself, you can do this with the Alaska Railroad.
 There are regularly scheduled passenger services that run year-round.

 It's best to arrange wheelchair and boarding assistance directly through your cruise line or a third-party company like Scootaround, which serves the port of Seward.

 Longshoremen can be hired to serve as stewards at the port.
 The terminal also offers complimentary use of about 20 airport-style luggage carts.

-Public restrooms are located behind the Kenai Fjords National Park Visitors Center at the Small Boat Harbor, and also inside of the cruise terminal.
+There are restrooms available at the terminal.
+Public restrooms are also located behind the Kenai Fjords National Park Visitors Center at the Small Boat Harbor, about a 10-minute walk from the Seward cruise terminal.

 The summer season gets incredibly busy in Seward, especially around the Fourth of July (Mount Marathon Race) or the second week of August (the Seward Salmon Derby), so if you are planning a stay in Seward, book well in advance.